 The Crozz switches over to the fully autonomous ‘I.D.
-Pilot’ mode when the driver touches the VW badge on the steering wheel for three seconds.
-Other technology include projecting the most important information into the driver’s visual field by augmented reality.
+Pilot’ mode when the driver touches the VW badge on the steering wheel for 3 seconds.
+Other technologies include projecting the most important information into the driver’s visual field by augmented reality.
 There’s also gesture control, which can be used to operate the panoramic sunroof and probably some more stuff.

 There are some clever touches to the headlights.
 The C-shaped LED daytime running lights and variably controllable LED headlights merge to form a front end with electronic moving ‘eyes’ (‘Interactive Spotlight’).
 In ‘I.D.
 Pilot’ mode, these ‘eyes’ communicate with other road users.